 An inspiring learning environment for Biology and Chemistry

-Later phases include a new Sports building, and a scheme providing safer, more direct thoroughfares across the east side of the Hill, shifting the pupil centre away from the busy High Street.
+Later phases include a new Sports building, and a scheme providing safer, more direct thoroughfares across the east side of the Hill, moving the pupil centre away from the busy High Street.

 A sports centre worthy of the greats